The Median Net Worth For The Middle Class, Mass Affluent And Top 1%

 The Median Net Worth Of Americans

 Below is a chart from the Survey of Consumer Finances in 2019.
 The Federal Reserve only conducts the survey every several years.
-One can assume the figures are even higher today.
+We can assume the figures are even higher today, perhaps by 20% or more.

 The data shows the median net worth for the middle class, the mass affluent, and the top one percent.